- Chart

 Ideal Investor Profile

-The ideal investor for EMGS is one seeking diversified exposure to emerging market equities with a belief in the efficacy of factor-based investing to enhance returns or manage risk over the long term.
-They should have a higher risk tolerance due to the nature of emerging markets.
+The ideal investor for the Goldman Sachs ActiveBetau00ae Emerging Markets Equity ETF is one seeking diversified exposure to emerging markets with a systematic, factor-based approach to potentially enhance returns and manage risk.
+They should have a higher risk tolerance and a long-term investment horizon, understanding the inherent volatility of emerging markets.

 Market Risk